rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-03-centrality-metrics.md

 B(x) := \sum_{s,t \in V, s \neq x \neq t} \frac{\sigma_{st}(x)}{\sigma_{st}}
 $$

-If we observe the image on the left, node $$4$$ has been identified as having the highest betweenness centrality, measuring in at $$15$$.
+If we observe the image on the top, node $$4$$ has been identified as having the highest betweenness centrality, measuring in at $$15$$.
 This matches our intuition, since we can clearly see that many shortest paths must pass through node $$4$$.
 Node $$4$$ can be consdered a __'bridge' node__ - it connects multiple components of the graph together.
 In this case, removing node $$4$$ would result in the graph becoming __disconnected__.

+![betweenness centrality](\assets\img\maths\centrality_measures\betweeness_small.PNG)![betweenness centrality](\assets\img\maths\centrality_measures\betweeness_big.PNG)

 When we calculate betweenness centralities of cartel networks, we can identify 'bridges' between different subnetworks.
 These 'bridge' nodes could represent individuals with the ability to control the __flow of information/resources__ through the cartel.
 Removing these nodes would severely disrupt the operations of the cartel.

-![betweenness centrality](\assets\img\maths\centrality_measures\betweeness_small.PNG)![betweenness centrality](\assets\img\maths\centrality_measures\betweeness_big.PNG)

-### Eigenvector Centralityslkdklsdlksdlksdlk
+### Eigenvector Centrality
 The final centrality metric we will examine is __eigenvector centrality__, also known as __eigencentrality__ where a node is consdered important if it is connected to other nodes of high importance.
 The formulation of this metric is slightly more involved than the previous metrics.
 We construct it as follows:
 Let $$A = (a)_{v,t}$$ be the graph's adjacency matrix, where $$a_{v,t} = 1$$ if $$vt \in V$$, and $$a_{v,t} = 0$$ if $$vt \not\in V$$.
 Let $$x \in \Bbb{R}^{|V|}$$ be a vector containing the centrality of each node.
 The eigenvector centrality $$x_i$$ can be described with
 $$